Ivy League nude posture photos: 1940s–1960s: Sheldon era

 Posture photos began to hit their peak in the 1940s, thanks to W.H.
 Sheldon, a popular psychologist and eugenicist at the time.
 Sheldon had developed a theory that all human bodies could be classified into one of three "somatotypes": ectomorph (tall, skinny, weak, nervous), mesomorph (muscular, good posture), and endomorph (fat, short).
 He believed a person could be summed up by a three-digit number based on their somatotype, and that this number was innate and immutable.
-Sheldon also developed "constitutional psychology" which asserted that one's somatotype determined their mental characteristics, such as intelligence and temperament.
+Sheldon also developed "constitutional psychology", which asserted that one's somatotype determined their mental characteristics, such as intelligence and temperament.

-Sheldon's theories became popular in the 1940s, and in 1947 he was given his own laboratory to study "constitutional psychology" at Columbia University [wiki].
-Life Magazine ran a cover story in 1951 about his theories, and Cosmo published quizzes about how to understand your husband based on his somatotype.
+Sheldon's theories became popular in the 1940s, and in 1947 he was given his own laboratory to study "constitutional psychology" at Columbia University.
+Life magazine ran a cover story in 1951 about his theories, and Cosmo published quizzes about how to understand your husband based on his somatotype.
 Wanting to amass an archive of data on human bodies, Sheldon approached different colleges about running a compulsory photo program, or, if they already had one, taking it over.
 Many schools agreed.

 From the 1940s to the 1960s, Sheldon shot and catalogued tens of thousands of full-body nude photos of college students.
 On the surface, the photos were to assess the subject's posture (and thus health), but many believe Sheldon was using them to further his somatotype research.
 He printed many of the Harvard nudes in his guide to body types, "Atlas of Men".

 According to Sheldon's lifelong friend Ellery Lanier (father of virtual reality founder Jaron Lanier), the "posture" programs were "part of a facade or cover-up for what we were really doing", which was proving the Sheldonian theories that physique determined character.
 Lanier said the schools were complicit in this plan.
-Letters between Sheldon and Vassar officials in 1949-50 show that the school was aware he wanted to include their students in an "Atlas of Women".
+Letters between Sheldon and Vassar officials in 1949–1950 show that the school was aware he wanted to include their students in an "Atlas of Women".
 The officials let Sheldon set up a photo station at the girls' mandatory physical exam, let him keep the photographs, and even said "we will be glad to have you use these girls as some of your 'guinea pigs.'"

 The Harvard photos were also used by the tobacco industry, which funded research on the relationship between masculinity and smoking.
 A 1959 report in the journal Science said "weakness of the masculine component" was "more frequent in heavier smokers".